 Login to iHawk and complete the "Academic Training" e-forms under "J-1 Student Services."

-You are expected to meet with your academic advisor / dean regarding the academic training request in advance of submitting Part 1.
+You are expected to meet with your employer contact in advance of submitting Part 1.

-The person you indicate on the e-form will instantaneously receive an email and will need to provide:
+The employer contact you list will instantaneously receive an email and will need to provide:

 - Name of academic training supervisor